COS301-SE-2022/CryptoHub/README.md

 #### Description

 Final year student, I enjoy problem solving.
 I have strong communication and leadership skills.
 I am open to learning new things.
 I do community service in my free time.
+I am proficient in Java, C++ and python.
+I have exprience tutoring Computer systems and Object Oriented programming.

 #### Links